julien-muke/aws-ai-threat-detection-pipeline/README.md

 5. Click “Create subscription”
 - Protocol: Email
 - Endpoint: your email address
-6. Confirm the email by clicking the link in your inbox
+6. Confirm the email by coying the link in your inbox:
+- Copy the Confirm subscription URL
+- Go back to your subscription page, click on Confirm subscription button
+- Paste the URL in the dialog box, and click Confirm subscription.

 ✅ SNS is now ready to send you alerts.